RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 </div>

-From the same service manual we can find the nominal values for the Stepper Motor:
+From the same service manual, we can find the nominal values for the stepper motor:

 <p align="center">
     <img src="https://github.com/RefurbishedCommodore/Peripherals/blob/main/Disk%20Drives/Commodore%201541/General%20images/StepperMotor.png" alt="Description" width="700">
 </p>

-The measured resistance values from the Stepper motor coil at connector P7 are listed in the table below.
+The measured resistance values of the stepper motor coil at connector P7 are listed in the table below.

 <div align="center">